ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/tutorial/restore.md
-hash: 6M6JLNd7LLD21j0ulNOqyghHCguiQLMi21AkSJnTYyY=
+hash: 9SyQw5gWCDpvFS0ksEa7NULgmuancyWYV7tkASkVhpg=
 ---
 # Basics
-How is a restore of the ioBroker installation correctly carried out on a Linux system?
+What is the correct way to restore the ioBroker installation on a Linux system?

-### Preface:
+### Foreword:
-Since some users find it very difficult to restore, step-by-step instructions for restoring after a crash, or after a hardware change, system change or something else should help.
+Since some users find it very difficult to restore, here are step-by-step instructions for restoring after a crash, or after a hardware change, system change or other.

-Basically you can say one thing in advance: a restore can be done in a few minutes if executed correctly and nobody needs to be afraid of it.
+Basically, one thing can be said in advance: a restore is done in a few minutes if done correctly and nobody needs to be afraid of it.

-In the end, all data is available again and a new system has been set up.
+At the end, all data is available again and a new system was set up.

 ### Preparation:
-An executable ioBroker installation is essential for the preparation.
+An operable ioBroker installation is absolutely necessary for the preparation.

-There are 2 ways to do this.
+There are 2 ways to achieve this.
-Either take a finished image from [Download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker according to this [manual](https://www.iobroker.net/#de/documentation/install/linux.md).
+Either take a finished image from [download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker after this [Instructions](https://www.iobroker.net/#de/documentation/install/linux.md).

 ### Next Step
-If the old system saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.
+If the old system stored the states and/or objects in Redis, the new system must first be equipped with the Redis server.

-If you are not sure whether Redis was used and there is still access to the old system, use the command `iobroker status` to get the required information.
-"When using Redis, the output looks like this:
+If you are not sure whether Redis was used and you still have access to the old system, then use the `iobroker status` command to call up the required information".
+When using Redis, the output looks as follows:

 ```
 iobroker is running on this host.